 - The Number System (operations with rational numbers)

 - Ratio, Proportion and Percent

-Adding to the foundation laid in the 6th grade curriculum, students will continue to perfect contour drawing and sharpen observational skills in graphic design.
-They will also become nearly expert in color-mixing techniques while experimenting with non-brush textural effects both in watercolors and acrylics for vibrant paintings.
-Gaining proficiency in slab building techniques for making clay pottery, venturing into new territory with linoleum block carving and printmaking methods are also goals of this curriculum.
-All assignments are artist centered, graded with rubrics, and involve written critiques based on student assessed learning goals.
+Adding to the foundation laid in the 6th grade curriculum, students will sharpen observational skills and will complete a face study and look at various elements of design.
+Color-mixing techniques will build off of the previous year.
+Gaining proficiency in sculpting techniques for making subtractive clay shoes.
+Students will explore the new possibilities with linoleum block carving and printmaking.
+All assignments are artist centered with a focus in the elements of art, graded with rubrics, and involve written artist statements and critiques, based on student assessed learning goals.